Skip to main content

 Amplication Blueprints let you define more than just a resource’s base configuration.
 By adding properties and establishing relationships between different Blueprints, you can enforce architectural standards and create dynamic, interconnected software systems.
+This approach lets organizations ensure that all resources, whether services, infrastructure definitions, or apps, conform to a unified architectural blueprint.

 Why Properties & Relations Matter